-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
-Go to Advanced > NAT Forwarding > Port Triggering and click Add.
+1. Visit http://tplinkmodem.net, and log in with the account you set for the router.

 - 3. Click Scan, and select the desired application.
 The triggering port and protocol, the external port and protocol will be automatically filled with contents.
-Here we take MSN Gaming Zone as an example. - 4.
-Click OK to save the settings. - Tips: - 1.
+Here we take application MSN Gaming Zone as an example. - 4.
+Click Save to save the settings. - Tips: - 1.
 You can add multiple port triggering rules according to your network need. - 2.
 If the application you need is not listed in the Existing Applications list, please enter the parameters manually.
 You should verify the external ports the application uses first and enter them into External Port field according to the format the page displays.

-12. 4.
+9. 4.
 Make Applications Free from Port Restriction by DMZ

-When a PC is set to be a DMZ (Demilitarized Zone) host in the local network, it is totally exposed to the internet, which can realize the unlimited bidirectional communication between internal hosts and external hosts.
+When a PC is set to be a DMZ (Demilitarized Zone) host in the local network, it is totally exposed to the Internet, which can realize the unlimited bidirectional communication between internal hosts and external hosts.
 The DMZ host becomes a virtual server with all ports opened.
 When you are not clear about which ports to open in some special applications, like IP camera and database software, you can set the PC to be a DMZ host.

-DMZ is most applicable when you don't know which ports to open.
-When it is enabled, the DMZ host is totally exposed to the internet, which may bring some potential safety hazard.
+DMZ is more applicable in the situation that users are not clear about which ports to open.
+When it is enabled, the DMZ host is totally exposed to the Internet, which may bring some potential safety hazard.
 If DMZ is not in use, please disable it in time.

-Make the home PC join the internet online game without port restriction.
+make the home PC join the Internet online game without port restriction.